Internet Money Records

 Internet Money Records, often credited as Internet Money, is an American record label and record producer collective.
 It was founded in 2015 by American record producer Taz Taylor, who is the chief executive officer (CEO).
-The producer collective consists of Taylor himself, Nick Mira, Rio Leyva, Thankyouwill, Mason Wu, Vendrbeats, Noah Mejia, Spaceman, Cxdy, E-Trou, KC Supreme, Pharaoh Vice, Census, Paryo, and Birdman Zoe.
+The producer collective consists of Taylor himself, Nick Mira, Rio Leyva, Zia Mian, Thankyouwill, Mason Wu, Vendrbeats, Noah Mejia, Spaceman, Cxdy, E-Trou, KC Supreme, Pharaoh Vice, Census, Paryo, and Birdman Zoe.
 A blend of a YouTube channel, record label, and producer union, Internet Money is a medium and agency for producers, as well as an aggregator.

 As a collective outfit, Internet Money has produced for multiple songs that have proved commercially successful on the Billboard Hot 100.
 Members of the collective have produced for artists such as Lil Tecca, Juice Wrld, Trippie Redd, the Kid Laroi, Lil Tjay and YoungBoy Never Broke Again, among others.
 On August 28, 2020, Internet Money released their debut album, B4 the Storm, which peaked at number ten on the Billboard 200.
 It was supported by the single, "Lemonade" (with Gunna, Don Toliver, and Nav), which peaked at number six on the Billboard Hot 100.
 Their beats are known for their heavy use of the 808.